NickMcConnell/UnAngband/unangband/lib/info/readme.txt

 tvalnnn.txt    The player has recently become aware of the first object of tval nnn.
 			   See the object.txt file for which tvals are used by which object.

+tvalaa-bb.txt  The player has recently become aware of the bbth object of tval aa.
+			   See the object.txt file for which tvals are used by which object.

 egonnn.txt     The player has recently become aware of the first ego item of nnn.
 			   See the egoitem.txt file for which tvals are used by which object.

-artnnn.txt    The player has recently become aware of the first ego item of nnn.
+artnnn.txt     The player has recently become aware of the first artifact of nnn.
-			   See the egoitem.txt file for which tvals are used by which object.
+			   See the artifact.txt file for which tvals are used by which object.

 looknnn.txt    The player has recently become aware of the first creature of race nnn.
                See the monster.txt file for which nnn corresponds to which object.